eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

     organization of the mandatory and optional attributes of the PID.
 It also describes how Member States can specify any possible national attributes.
-Two encodings for these attributes are specified, one compliant with \[ISO18013-5\], the other compliant with \[SD-JWT\].
+Two encodings for these attributes are specified, one compliant with \[ISO18013-5\], the other compliant with \[SD-JWT VC\].

--   [Chapter 3](#23-pid-attributes) specifies details about the trust infrastructure necessary for PIDs, for both ISO/IEC 18013-5-compliant and SD-JWT-compliant encodings.
+-   [Chapter 3](#33-trust-infrastructure-details) specifies details about the trust infrastructure necessary for PIDs, for both ISO/IEC 18013-5-compliant and SD-JWT-VC-compliant encodings.
 This information may be moved to another document in the future.